aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2019/aspose-words-for-net-19-6-release-notes/_index.md

 - Fixed a bug with missing vowel glyph when rendering Thai fonts.
 - Fixed issue with incorrect calculation of start and closing points for small ellipses when rendering DrawingML objects.
 - Fixed table grid calculation issue when the auto table has pct width mixed with %.
-- Fixed exception when table which spans multiple pages and has many nested floaters is broken across pages.
+- Fixed exception when table which spans several pages and has multiple nested floaters is broken across pages.
-- Improved text positioning when there is a paragraph-relative shape with an anchor wrapped around multiple floaters.
+- Improved text positioning when there is a paragraph-relative shape with an anchor wrapped around numerous floaters.
 - Improved calculation of space before a paragraph when it's first in the document and there is a floater before it.

 ## Full List of Issues Covering all Changes in this Release